-If you want to increase the amount of viable options you have to choose from for you next deal, may I recommend considering both off market real estate deals and those on the MLS?
-While they are both essentially the same thing, there are subtle difference worth accounting for.
+If you want to increase the number of viable options you have to choose from for your next deal, may I recommend considering both off-market real estate deals and those on the MLS?
+While they are both essentially the same thing, there are subtle differences worth accounting for.

 The multiple listing service, otherwise known as the MLS, is essentially what most people are referring to when they discuss properties that are “on the market.”
 In fact, it may be easier to think of the MLS as the “official” real estate market, in that it’s the one database fully endorsed by the National Association of Realtors (NAR).
 And while the endorsement of the MLS by America’s largest trade association involved in all aspects of the residential and commercial real estate industries doesn’t make it official, it may as well be.
 If for nothing else, you won’t find a more comprehensive, reputable gathering of property information anywhere else in the country.

 But what exactly is the MLS?
 What makes it such a powerful tool for those with access to it?
 In short, the MLS isn’t a single database, but rather an amalgamation of approximately 700 different regional databases spanning the whole of the United States.
 Quite simply, it’s the most exhaustive collection of housing databases sanctioned by those with boots on the ground.
 Homes are therefore reported on properly and easily searchable.
 What else could you ask for?